 The Malcolm Parry Observatory is a fully functional astronomical observatory located on the roof of the school.
 Opened in 2012, it is a research-grade facility used for science enrichment, although access can vary depending on staffing and maintenance schedules.

 Yes.
 The school has its own Sixth Form offering A-levels and vocational Level 3 qualifications.
 It was rated Good by Ofsted in 2024.
-In the most recent data, 70% of Sixth Form leavers progressed to university.
+In the 2025 A-level dataset, there were 96 exam entries and 20% were graded A* to B.

 Mr Mark Shipman is the Principal.
 He was appointed in September 2022, having previously served as Vice Principal at the school.